Using Istio

 - View a service network diagram on the Kiali dashboard.

-- Route service requests.
+- Route requests.

 - Simulate a service failure.